|

 Saltwater Fishing

-Halibut fishing near Protection Point is reported to be fair to good with mixed success.
+Halibut fishing has been reported to be fair to good with mixed success off the coast of Protection Point.

 Special Species Information